Our Staff

 Chip Weiskotten

-Chip Weiskotten is Director of Strategic Communications at the Foundation, where he oversees all facets of the Foundation’s messaging and outreach operations.
+Chip Weiskotten is the Director of Creative Strategy and Services at the Foundation, where he oversees all facets of the Foundation’s messaging and outreach operations.
 He develops and implements communication strategies to promote and support the Foundation’s ocean and Great Lakes conservation work in traditional and digital media.
 This includes social media, public relations, promotions and marketing, corporate partnership communications, brand management, internal communications and whatever mini-crisis pops up that day.

 Previously, Chip worked in communications at the Wildlife Conservation Society, where he advocated for a range of wildlife conservation issues as they intersect with U.S. government funding and policy interests.
 Working closely with field scientists, policymakers and journalists, Chip led campaigns to conserve elephants and other frequently trafficked wildlife, as well as efforts to restore bison to the American plains.